-Phenology Happenings: Stories in the Snow
+Phenology Happenings: Butterflies in Winter

 (Photos and story by Diane De Luca) Frigid temperatures, a hard snow pack and a couple inches of fresh snow create the perfect conditions for observing tracks.
 I head out